A construction of the rough path above fractional Brownian motion using Volterra's representation: Introduction

-{\it (ii)} The essential point in Unterberger's method is then the following.
-Consider a series representation of the fBm $\bb=\sum_k \bb_k$.
-We can carry out the above program for each component $\bb_k$ by choosing a particular boundary term.
-Then, it turns out that there is a choice of the boundary term for each component $\bb_k$ such that their sum satisfies the desired H\"older and multiplicative properties.
-This idea has been successfully implemented in \cite{Un09a,Un09b} using an entire series representation, providing a construction of a rough path associated to $B$.
-However, this construction is rather long and intricate, first because the entire series representation is obtained by a deterministic change of variable involving the Cayley's transform and second because the changes in the order of integration in the multiple integrals are coded by admissible cuts in some trees associated to multiple integrals.
-This language, well-known by theoretical Physicits (see e.g. \cite{CK}, or \cite{Gu2} in the rough paths context), may sound however difficult to the noninitiated reader.
-Another construction involving the harmonizable representation of fBm is outlined in \cite{Un09c}, but this method does not avoid the use of tree-based expansions.
+(ii) The essential point in Unterberger's method is then the following: carry out the above program for some given regularizations of the fBm path.
+Then, it turns out that there is a choice of boundary terms such that their sum satisfies the desired H\"older and multiplicative properties.
+This idea has been successfully implemented in \cite {Un09a,Un09b}, providing an explicit construction of a rough path associated to $B$.
+However, this construction is rather long and intricate, because the changes in the order of integration in the multiple integrals are coded by admissible cuts in some trees associated to multiple integrals.
+This language, well known by algebraists \mbox{\cite{CL,Fo}}, numerical analysts \cite{Bu,HLR} and theoretical physicists \cite{CK}, may, however, sound difficult to the noninitiated reader.

-The purpose of the current paper is to take up the program initiated in~\cite{Un09a}, and construct a rough path over $B$ in a rather simple way, using the stochastic integral representation of the fBm as a Volterra Gaussian process.
-We know that (see \cite[Proposition 5.1.3]{Nu06} for a justification) for $H<1/2$, each component $B(i)$ of $B$ can be written as
+The purpose of the current paper is to take up the program initiated in \cite{Un09a}, and construct a rough path over $B$ in a rather simple way, using the stochastic integral representation of the fBm as a Volterra Gaussian process.
+We know that (see \cite{Nu06}, Proposition 5.1.3, for a justification) for $H<1/2$, each component $B(i)$ of $B$ can be written as

 where $W=(W(1),\ldots,W(d))$ is a $d$-dimensional Wiener process, and where the Volterra-type kernel $K$ is defined on $\R_+\times\R_+$ by